-(CNN) -- Bomb and fire officials will sift through the ashes of a Southern California home Friday, a day after authorities burned the home that held the nation's largest ever cache of homemade explosives.
+The San Diego County Sheriff Bomb Arson unit on Friday sifted through the ashes of the Southern California "bomb factory" home, which authorities said held the nation's largest ever cache of homemade explosives.

 The case began November 18 when officials found about 9 pounds of hexamethylene triperoxide diamine, or HMTD, in the backyard of the home after a gardener accidentally ignited some of the material.